 Set the temperature so that water at the tap is 120 degrees (usually between the low and medium setting).
 This saves energy and helps prevent scalding.
-Each 10-degree reduction in temperature can save you 3 to 5 percent on your water heating costs.
 If your water heater has two heating elements, set them at the same temperature.
 Be sure to turn off your water heater at the circuit box before adjusting the temperature.

 Install high-efficiency showerheads and sink aerators to cut down on the amount of hot water needed throughout your home.
 Older showerheads often use 4 to 5 gallons per minute, while newer ones range from 1.5 to 2.5 gallons per minute.
 You’ll save water and energy!